Skip to main content

 What is the lawful or legitimate purpose for this search?

-What specific username or variation is justified by the purpose?
+Which specific handle or variation is justified by that purpose?

 What information would be irrelevant and should not be collected?

-Who needs access to the notes or results?
+Who actually needs access to the notes or results?

 When should the results be deleted or refreshed?